Saichethan/slms/README.md

 * @kanishk0003
 * @hmnthvarma

-implemented during 5th semester as part of software engineering project at IIIT Bhagalpur.
+Implemented during 5th semester(2019) as part of software engineering project at IIIT Bhagalpur.